liquidmelon/adapt-component-animateCCmate/README.md

 when using the default source path and included example after installing this plugin, be sure to check the plugin assets directory in the build of a course. you may have to move the contents of the skeleton directory back into the skeleton directory. use the skeleton's directory structure in the repo as a guide.

-you can also move the skeleton directory to the course assets directory. if you do, be sure to change the source path to "course/en/assets/skeleton/skeleton.html". (this is the preferred method for production.)
+you can also move the skeleton directory to the course assets directory. if you do, be sure to change the source path to "course/en/assets/skeleton/skeleton.html". (this is the preferred method for production)